LayerScope: Predictive Cross-Layer Scheduling for Efficient Multi-Batch MoE Inference on Legacy Servers: Evaluation

 \textbf{Large-Expert Models.} The Mixtral model, with only 8 experts per layer but each occupying 336 MB, exhibits high computational intensity.
-As batch size increases, the CPU-GPU overhead gap widens, and PreScope's margin over GPU-only baselines narrows.
-On V100, the speedup over Klotski and Fate decreases from 82.9\% and 213\% at batch size 8 to 14.1\% and 44.3\% at batch size 64.
-Nevertheless, PreScope maintains a clear advantage over CPU-GPU collaborative baselines: at batch size 64 on A100, it exceeds HybriMoE by 32\% and Fiddler by 88\%.
+As batch size increases, the CPU-GPU overhead gap widens, and LayerScope's margin over GPU-only baselines narrows.
+On V100, the speedup over Klotski and Fate decreases from 92.1\% and 219\% at batch size 8 to 14.1\% and 58.3\% at batch size 64.
+Nevertheless, LayerScope maintains a clear advantage over CPU-GPU collaborative baselines: at batch size 64 on A100, it exceeds HybriMoE by 39\% and Fiddler by 99\%.
 This result indicates that in compute-intensive scenarios, expert scheduling quality directly determines the pipeline bubble ratio.
-Fiddler's static hot-expert table fails to adapt to batch size variations, while HybriMoE's greedy strategy, which prioritizes on-demand loading, contends with prefetch traffic, yielding limited gains.
-PreScope explicitly quantifies the trade-off between prefetch benefits and compute offload, dynamically selects CPU or GPU execution for each expert, and compresses pipeline bubbles to the theoretical minimum.
+Fiddler's inefficient scheduling fails to adapt to batch size variations, while HybriMoE's greedy strategy, which prioritizes on-demand loading, contends with prefetch traffic, yielding limited gains.
+LayerScope explicitly quantifies the trade-off between prefetch benefits and compute offload, dynamically selects CPU or GPU execution for each expert, and compresses pipeline bubbles to the theoretical minimum.

-Overall, across V100/A100, four models, and batch sizes from 4 to 64, PreScope demonstrates excellent scalability, exhibiting the steepest performance growth curve in all tested scenarios.
+Overall, across V100/A100, four models, and batch sizes from 4 to 64, LayerScope demonstrates excellent scalability, exhibiting the steepest performance growth curve in all tested scenarios.
 On the A100 platform, its advantage is more pronounced, particularly at larger batch sizes where precise prefetch control more efficiently leverages PCIe bandwidth enhancements for expert transfer gains.
-In summary, PreScope improves throughput over Fate, Fiddler, Klotski, and HybriMoE by up to 264\%, 129\%, 141\%, and 70.8\%, respectively, scaling with PCIe bandwidth and establishing a new performance benchmark for MoE architectures.
+In summary, LayerScope improves throughput over Fate, Fiddler, Klotski, and HybriMoE by up to 264\%, 129\%, 141\%, and 70.8\%, respectively, scaling with PCIe bandwidth and establishing a new performance benchmark for MoE architectures.